SLAP-FIX/SLAP-FIX-Coupang-API/README.md

 This source code has a CC BY-NC-ND license.
 Please contact me if you need to use it for commercial purposes other than for non-profit purposes.
 ## Introduction Developers
-박현상(Software Engineer & Front End Developer)
+박현상|HyunSangPark (Software Engineer & Front End Developer)
 Email: hyun.snag@parkhyunsang.com